 - 7. Readmission A Galveston College student who has not attended the previous long semester (fall or spring) must apply for re-admission through the Office of Admissions.
 If the student has attended another college since his/her previous enrollment at Galveston College, a current transcript of all college credits is required. - 8.
 International Students Galveston College is authorized under federal law to enroll non-immigrant students.
 International students seeking admissions should submit the following: - a.
 Application for Admission.
 The application should be submitted along with a non refundable application fee at least sixty (60) days prior to the beginning of registration for any given semester. - b.
 An official transcript of the last four years of secondary school.
-The official transcript must be an original copy translated into English and must show each course completed and the grade earned. - c.
+The official transcript must be an original copy translated into English and must show each course completed and the grade earned - c.
 An official transcript from each college or university attended (translated into English). - d.
 Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score of 500 on the written examination, a minimum score of 173 on the computerized examination, a minimum of 61 on the internet examination, or a minimum score of 109 from an English Language Center (ELC) is required. - e.
+The minimum acceptable score of 500 on the written examination, a minimum score of 173 on the computerized examination, a minimum of 61 on the internet examination, or a minimum score of 109 from an English Language Center (ELC) is required.
+Applicants are exempt from the TOEFL requirement if you: - Speak English as your native language.
+This exemption refers to students from Australia, the Bahamas, and Belize, Bermuda, the British Isles, Cameroon, and English-speaking Canadian provinces, Cayman Islands, the Fiji Islands.
+Gambia, Ghana, Guyana, Jamaica, Kenya, Liberia, Malta, Nauru, New Zealand, Nigeria, Sierra Leone, Solomon Islands, South Africa, Sri Lanka, Tanzania, Tobago, Trinidad, United Kingdom, the Virgin Islands, the West Indies, Zambia, and Zimbabwe. - e.
 Statement of financial support. - f.
-Certificate of immunizations - g.
-Individuals must have proof of US insurance (medical and life) or purchase appropriate insurance. - h.
+Certificates of Immunization.
+Individuals must have proof of US insurance (medical) or purchase appropriate insurance. - g.
 Concurrent Enrollment An International student with an I-20 AB from another college or university who would like to concurrently enroll at Galveston College must submit written permission from that college or university.
-English language skills and satisfaction of course prerequisites apply. - i.
-Summer International Transient An international student with an I-20 AB from another college or university who would like to take summer classes at Galveston College must provide a letter from their home institution which indicates they are in status with the U.S. BCIS and have been given permissions to enroll at Galveston College. - 9.
+English language skills and satisfaction of course prerequisites apply. - h.
+An international transfer student with an I-20 AB from another college or university who would like to take summer classes at Galveston College must provide a letter from their home institution which indicates they are in status with the United States Citizenship and Immigration Service (USCIS) and have been given permissions to enroll at Galveston College.
+The student also must provide a foreign students advisors report, a copy of passport, and an 1-94 card.

 Applicants not eligible for enrollment under one of the methods listed above should contact the Director of Admissions/Registrar for special consideration.